Good food contributes to a good life.

 - Cut back on salt and high sodium foods.
 Recent studies show a link between excess salt consumption and stomach cancer.

-A certified oncology dietitian, specially trained to help cancer patients maintain nutritional balance, is available to you at any time.
-Your dietitian can meet with you for a private consultation and will then work with you to develop an individualized nutrition plan to your unique needs and goals.
+Part of our cutting-edge care for cancer patients includes providing access to a certified oncology dietitian, specially trained to help maintain nutritional balance.
+First, you can meet with your dietitian for a private consultation.
+Then, your dietician will listen to your individual circumstances and together you will create an individualized nutrition plan that adapts to your unique needs and goals.

 - Calcium Vitamin D for Bone Health (PDF)